Harshvardhan-sN/7MinWorkOutApp/README.md

 # 7MinWorkOutApp

 7MinWorkOutApp is a user-friendly workout application designed to help you stay fit and active.
 With a variety of exercises and convenient features, this app is perfect for anyone looking to incorporate a quick and effective workout into their daily routine.
+It also offers a BMI calculation feature, allowing users to assess their Body Mass Index (BMI) and track their progress toward their fitness goals

 ## Features:
 <ol>